UCSF-DataSci/ds-217-02-git-jengithubb/README.md

 ## GitHub username
 jengithubb

+## Create a Python script that prints "Hello, Data Science!"
+Created a python file that prints "Hello, Data Science!" in the scripts folder.

 ## If we list all the natural numbers below 10 that are multiples of 3 or 5, we get (3, 5, 6, 9).
 The sum of these multiples is 23.
 Find the sum of all the multiples of 3 or 5 below 1000.
 The sum of all multiples of 3 or 5 below 1000 is 233168.